5 Ways to Boost Your Dogs Confidence

 1. Start With Basic Obedience On Walks

-Never knowing when we’d be running into someone that would trigger her fear I decided prepare myself every time we left the house.
-I’d take a bunch of yummy treats (chicken) along to make sure I had something that would be able to keep her attention if need be.
-If your dog’s not that into treats try using a game of tug to keep their attention.
+Never knowing when we’d be running into someone that would trigger my dog’s fear I decided prepare myself every time we left the house.
+I’d take a bunch of yummy treats (chicken or hot dogs) along to make sure I had something that would be able to keep her attention if need be.
+If your dog’s not that into treats you can try using a game of tug to keep their attention.

 Whenever I noticed someone off in the distance approaching we’d stop walking and start working on our cues.
 My favorite is the “look at me” cue followed by a simple sit & stay.